A modular piping system allows the connection of individual pieces of equipment in any configuration to simulate a wide variety of industrial systems.

 - Screen mesh: 40, 60, 80, or 100

 - Capacity: Approx. 5 T/D per ft.
 (4.5 tonne/day per meter) of screen width

 Washing is another common step used in deinking recycled paper.
 The process of washing involves two steps: dilution of the stock followed by thickening.
-In Westerns pilot plant the diluted stock is thicken by first passing it over a sidehill screen and then a belt press.
+In Western's pilot plant the diluted stock is thickened by first passing it over a sidehill screen and then a belt press.
 The stock feeding the sidehill is typically one percent and thickens to five percent.
 The belt press thickens the five percent stock further to twenty-five to thirty-five percent consistency depending upon the furnish used.

 - Consistency: 15—40% Maximum

 - Temperature: 180°F (82°C)